M1kerochip/Arcade-Spinner/README.md

 The knob for the encoder that I used can be bought at: https://www.amazon.com/gp/product/B01D2IIC3S

 You should now be able to use the info found at http://wiki.arcadecontrols.com/index.php/Spinner_Turn_Count to adjust the analog sensitivity in MAME to more accurately simulate the original hardware with this spinner.

+## NOTE ##

-Also, make sure to turn off mouse acceleration for this to work properly.
+Make sure to turn off mouse acceleration for the spinner to work properly.

+## Updates ##

-2020-08-01
+### 2020-08-01 ###

-Added 2 axis joystick.
+* Added 2 axis joystick.
-Removed Arduino Pro Micro comments.
+* Removed Arduino Pro Micro comments.
+(All Arduino Pro Micro's I've purchased have the same pinout as the standard Arduino Micro)
+* Added example Mame controller config file with button layout

-2019-07-18
+### 2019-07-18 ###

-No more mouse movement modes, you shouldn't need them.
+* No more mouse movement modes, you shouldn't need them.
 Also added a Y axis to the controller as it was reported it was not being detected on RetroPie without it.

-2019-07-03
+### 2019-07-03 ###

-Craig B contributed some code for optimizing button polling and for different mouse movement modes (ACCM/DROP).
+* Craig B contributed some code for optimizing button polling and for different mouse movement modes (ACCM/DROP).
 There is now also a maxBut #define to choose how many buttons you want, up to 10, and #if logic to set the initial state of those buttons.
 Adding more buttons if you need them or adapting the code to your specific board should be trivial.